saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 Follow the steps below to integrate Visual E2E Testing into your Selenium WebDriver tests, using the language/library of your choice.
 Any programming language that Selenium WebDriver supports can be used without needing to install any additional libraries or SDKs.

-In the instructions below, you'll run simple automated test using our demo website, [Swag Labs](http://saucedemo.com).

 ## What You'll Need

 * A [Sauce Labs self-serve or enterprise account](https://saucelabs.com/pricing).
 Visual Testing is not available for free trials.
-Please [contact us](https://saucelabs.com/contact) if you're interested.
 * Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings).
 * Your [Screener API Key](https://screener.io/v2/account/api-key).
 * A [GitHub account](https://github.com/).